internaloha/internaloha/scrapers-v2/README.md

 npm run scrape -- --help
 ```

-Here is the output from a prior run.
+Here is the output from a recent run.
 There may be additional options or changes in your version.

 ```
 $ npm run scrape -- -h